-Deadline: Applications must be received by 4:30 pm on October 29, 2021.
+Deadline: Applications must be received by 4:30 pm MT on October 6, 2023.
 Late applications will not be accepted.

 Note: Apprentices are chosen based on independent adjudication.
 Adjudicators consider quality of writing, writing experience, benefit to artist at this stage of their career, and overall suitability to the program.
 The work of the jury is confidential, and unsuccessful applicants will not be informed as to why they were not chosen to participate.